00008870/00008870.github.io/README.md

 # Web-Technology
-Web Technology with Bunyod Khoshimkhujaev
+Web Technology with Bunyod Khoshimkhujaev in HTML